mikey-t/swig/docs/SwigSupplementalDocumentation.md

 My recommendation is to install `swig-cli` as as global npm package (`npm i -g swig-cli`) because it will run much faster (no initial delay from npm/npx - see below), and you can type less.

-My opinion is that running stuff through npx and npm aliases is annoying because of the initial delay on each startup.
+My opinion is that running stuff through npx and npm aliases is annoying because of the initial delay on each task execution.
 For me this delay can be anywhere between 1 second and 4-8 seconds for some reason.
 That's not all that long, but it feels like an eternity when running a task that should only take a few milliseconds.
 This is why I prefer and recommend using a global install of `swig-cli` so you can call `swig` directly without incurring the startup delay.

 ## Using Npx

-If you choose not to install `swig-cli` globally (see above) and don't want to use npm aliases (see below), then you simply prefix all your commands with `npx`:
+If you choose not to install `swig-cli` globally (see above) and don't want to use npm aliases (see below), then you will need to prefix all your commands with `npx`:

 ```
 npx swig yourTask